small-tech/esm-tape-runner/README.md

 I initially tried using [tape-es](https://github.com/vanillaes/tape-es) but I ran into a bunch of problems due to it running tests in parallel.
 If you’re smarter than I am, you might want to give it a shot and see if it works for you.

-The tape readme recommends using [bable-tape-runner](https://www.npmjs.com/package/babel-tape-runner) and [buble-tape-runner](https://www.npmjs.com/package/buble-tape-runner) but my stuff doesn’ť use or need babel/buble/Bublé.
+The tape readme recommends using [bable-tape-runner](https://www.npmjs.com/package/babel-tape-runner) and [buble-tape-runner](https://www.npmjs.com/package/buble-tape-runner) but my stuff doesn’t use or need babel/buble/Bublé.
 If yours does, those might be the right test runners for you.

 ## Like this?
 Fund us!